What is Neurodivergence?

 Unfortunately, western culture often demonizes these differences, just as it has done so with Indigenous cultures around the world or with LGBTQ populations, and leaves neurodiverse individuals feeling like they are broken because they do not fit into the mold modern society expects them to.
 While neurodiverse individuals can experience severe disabilities and have high support needs, many can also live highly rewarding lives when they are resourced and provided the right support.

 During childhood our brains are hyper-connected, with neurological connections (synapses) between regions of the brain and individual brain cells considered relatively dense compared to typical adult brains.
-These connections or synapses go through a process called synaptic pruning, where these excess connections are shed.
+These connections or synapses go through a process called synaptic pruning, where excess neurological connections are shed.
 Studies have found that autistic and ADHD brains in adults retain a far greater degree of these connections than neurotypical individuals, and this hyper-connectivity is maintained to a certain extent.

 The beauty of diversity